The Curse of Peladon: Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping, in The Discontinuity Guide (1995), described The Curse of Peladon as "dull, but worthy".
 In The Television Companion (1998), David J. Howe and Stephen James Walker praised the inventiveness and individuality of the aliens, as well as the change of the Ice Warriors from evil to good.
 They concluded that it was "a hugely enjoyable story, and one of the real gems of the third Doctor's era".
 In 2009, Mark Braxton of Radio Times called the story an "exciting, elegant four-parter".
 He praised Jo and the various aliens, though he felt Aggedor was less successful and would have been better if he was bigger.
 DVD Talk's John Sinnott gave the serial four and a half out of five stars, writing that it "has everything that a fan could want: some interesting aliens, old adversaries, a solid mystery, a good amount of action, and a healthy dollop of humor".
 He praised the character of Hepesh and effort gone into making the aliens unique, but felt that the King was the weakest aspect as he was not a good leader, which made the romance with Jo not as believable.
 The A.V.
 Club reviewer Christopher Bahn stated that the serial was a success in returning to an "old-fashioned" format, but the murder-mystery genre was not fully realised, with the Doctor not figuring it out and Hepesh taking up most of the fourth episode.

 This story was repeated on BBC One (excluding BBC Wales) as two 50min compilation episodes on 12 and 19 July 1982 as part of "Doctor Who and the Monsters", achieving viewing figures of 5.2 and 4.2 million respectively.

 Commercial releases

 In print

 A novelisation of this serial, written by Brian Hayles, was published by Target Books in January 1975.
 In 1995 the abridged novel was released by BBC Audio as an audio book, read by Jon Pertwee.
 An unabridged reading of the novel was released in 2013 on CD by AudioGo, this time read by David Troughton, who had played King Peladon in the TV serial.

 Home media

-The Curse of Peladon was released on VHS in August 1993 for the series' 30th Anniversary.
+The Curse of Peladon was released on VHS in August 1993 for the series' 30th anniversary.
 The story's original soundtrack was released in the UK in November 2007 and linking narration was provided by Katy Manning.
 The CD also featured a bonus interview with the actress.
 The serial was released on DVD on 18 January 2010 in a boxset entitled "Peladon Tales", along with The Monster of Peladon.
+In March 2023, the story was released again in an upgraded format for Blu-ray, being included with the four other stories from Season 9 in the Doctor Who - The Collection Box Set.